nesi/support-docs/docs/Getting_Started/Next_Steps/Submitting_your_first_job.md

     pwd # Prints working directory

-Copy in the above text and save and exit the text editor with \'ctrl + x\'.
+Copy in the above text and save and exit the text editor with 'ctrl + x'.

 Note:`#!/bin/bash`is expected by Slurm